-Where private cars are used to transport members to and from BB events the third party insurance of the car owner applies.
-Due care must be exercised to see that cars do not carry more persons than authorised by the vehicle manufacturer.
-Overloading may well invalidate the car insurance and the driver/owner will be personally liable.
+Where private cars are used to transport members to and from BB events the third-party insurance of the car owner applies.
 There can be no claim on the Brigade's insurance policy.
 All children must travel in a child seat, booster seat or booster cushion appropriate to their age, height or weight.
 Rule of thumb: if there's a safety belt, you must use it.
-It is the drivers' responsibility to ensure their passengers are using seat belts and appropriate child restraints.
-(See the Road Safety Authority website for full details of seatbelt law and child car seats law www.rsa.ie)